 Do you get paid for your reviews and or recommendations?

 No. I feel that would compromise the authenticity of the review.
 If brands or hotel chains wish to have us come experience what they have to offer, that would be great.
 But that means that they are subjecting themselves to an honest review.
-That has not been the case at the moment, as this site is so new.
 We fund all of our trips ourselves and share our experience, simply because we love it and are doing it for ourselves anyways!
 I am a big consumer advocate and I want you to have the best experience for your hard earned money.
 When I find unique boutique hotel ‘treasures’, or wonderful VRBO or AirBnB rentals, it’s because I had a great experience and want to pass it on to you!
-I have recently begun to use affiliate referral links for hotels and gear that we have either personally used ourselves or have done research on and feel that they offer good value, are useful, or provide a positive, environmentally supportive experience for the traveler.
+I only recommend hotels and gear that we have either personally used ourselves or have done research on and feel that they offer good value, are useful, or provide a positive, environmentally supportive experience for the traveler.

 How do you make money off your websites?

-I just started experimenting with affiliate marketing.
-Which means, throughout our itineraries, you will find links to hotel booking sites.
-When you book your hotel through this link, that company shares a teensy commission with me, without adding any cost to you.
-But believe me, it will take a LOT of bookings before I see any substantial income.
-But I am also open to partnerships or brand ambassadorship in the future if the fit is right.
-I am not a fan of big banner ads that distract from the appearance of a website, or competing for visual space with our photography.
+I don't, unless someone inquires about renting our camper van.
+But most of our income from that comes through Outdoorsy, not this site.
+Income generation is not the intention behind this site.
+But I'm open to partnerships or brand ambassadorship in the future if the fit is right.
+I am not a fan of big banner ads that distract from the appearance of a website, or competing for visual space with our photography. .
 If that changes in the future, or can be done discreetly, our partners will be services or brands that resonate with our standards and values and represent what ParadoxTravel is trying to accomplish – Hybrid Exploration and Connection to this planet and its people by way of Responsible Tourism.

 What does Responsible Travel really mean?